Bog Bodies of Ireland

 Gaelic

 In Ireland, Scotland, and the Isle of Man the Celts became the Gaels who developed their own language of Gaelic.
-Gaelic then became the basis of three languages:
+Gaelic became the basis of three languages:

 • Manx: the (mostly extinct) language of the Isle of Man